Trees are maps, leaves are maps of something->(not a map).

 Pretty print a tree with the same signature as `clojure.pprint/print-table`, indenting rows according to a :tree/indent attribute.
 E.g. (print-table (table tree))

-table of [row]
+table of [row].

-is provided, the default implementation creates a pivot table with
+If no f is provided, the default implementation creates a pivot table with

 no aggregation of groups and a :tree/indent in each row corresponding to the